Legal Sidekick – Platform Terms and Conditions

 SCOPE OF OUR SUPPORT

 We provide online support through our Platform, including but not limited to providing you with customised contract templates.
 However, it is your responsibility for your own business or project to determine suitability of any contract or document you download from us for your circumstances.
-We provide the option for you to upgrade to personal legal support from our third-party legal partners so that you can take a customised template to having it finally ready for business purposes.
-You understand that whilst we provide a customised contract to you based on responses to questions, this does not mean that we can assure or guarantee it will be exactly final for your circumstances.
+We provide the option for you to upgrade to personal legal support from our third-party legal partners when making purchases from us.
+You understand that whilst we provide a customised contract to you based on responses to questions, this does not mean that we can assure or guarantee it will be exactly appropriate, final or suitable for your circumstances.
+You understand this aspect may require legal advice and additional fees.

 Our current legal partners are Accelerate Law.
 When you work with them, you agree to be bound by the Accelerate Law Standard Terms of Business shown at the bottom of this page.